AuReMe/metage2metabo/docs/install.rst

 .. code:: sh

-    cp -r /opt/ptools /home/your/external/folder/ptools
+    cp -r /opt/ptools /external/folder/ptools

 This will move the ptools-local folder (with permissions) from Singularity container to the local machine.

-In this way, PGDBs can be stored in the home folder outside your container.
+In this way, PGDBs can be stored in the folder outside your container.

 Then you can launch jobs with the Singularity image by giving a sh file containg m2m commands.